wzyskq/polybius_square_pro/README.md

 4. The output ciphertext is highly complex and about twice as long as the plaintext

-5. The key can be customized and there are many kinds of the same character 81!
+5. The key can be **customized** and there are many kinds of the same character 81!
 Combination mode

 6. Input plaintext length up to 1000+ characters (more parameters can be used, but not recommended)

-## Getting started
+## ✈️Getting started

 ### web